My child’s being bullied at school. What can I do about it?

 If you want to make a complaint about a teacher, you should discuss your concern with the dean, head teacher or principal of the school.
 The school will have a complaints procedure that you can follow.
 If you are not satisfied with the results of your complaint, you can make a formal complaint in writing to your school’s Board of Trustees.

-In extreme circumstances, you can lodge a complaint with the Teachers Council of New Zealand.
-Schools must report any complaints of serious misconduct to the Teachers Council.
+In extreme circumstances, you can lodge a complaint with the Education Council of New Zealand, which is the professional organisation for New Zealand teachers.

-You can only make a complaint to the Teachers Council directly, if:
+You can only make a complaint to the Education Council directly, if:

 - the teacher is not currently working as a teacher and so the school is unable to deal with the complaint